+Communications is more than just reputation management.
 Communications and public relations staff are essential in helping NHS organisations engage with patients, local communities, staff and other interested groups including the media and outside organisations.
 The evidence would suggest, clear and targeted communications can:

 - Have a positive impact on staff morale, wellbeing, retention and recruitment